Updated: Jul 21

 roll up their contours and are gone beyond the hills.

 ‘Patiently they sit’, Indian women are known for their patience and it is their quality.
-In the rural villages women cook with mud pots and live in mud house.
-They tend to keep those pots and vessels clean, neat and not damaged for years together this shows their patience level.
+In rural villages, women cook with mud pots and live in mud houses.
+They tend to keep those pots and vessels clean, neat, and not damaged for years together this shows their patience level.
 Though men are the head of the family, they tend to take only decisions.
 Women are the ones who have to take care of their respective families when the men are out there working.
 There is water scarcity and so the women wait to fetch water with patience near the village common well.

-‘Pleating hope in each braid of their Mississippi long hair’, Indian women normally have long hair which he compares to the Mississippi river.
+‘Pleating hope in each braid of their Mississippi long hair’, Indian women normally have long hair which he compares to the Mississippi River.
 The hope is for the water.
-They look deep inside the well in search of water with tears overwhelmed in the eyes.
-The poet says this action as, ‘looking deep into the water’s mirror for the moisture in their eyes’.
+They look deep inside the well in search of water with tears overwhelmed in their eyes.
+The poet says this action is, ‘looking deep into the water’s mirror for the moisture in their eyes’.

 Indian women are known for their coyness.
-Out of shy they tend to make doodles in the sand.
-This is a cultural way of showing the positive affection towards the partner or topics related to their partners.
-‘They guard their tattooed thighs’ this is again connected with culture.
-Women have their husband’s name tattooed in their thighs this means the woman belongs only to that man (as if she is a property)00.
-She is supposed to take care of it, in the sense she has to be careful not to get indulged with any other man because, that would bring shame to her husband.
+Out of shyness, they tend to make doodles in the sand.
+This is a cultural way of showing positive affection towards the partner or topics related to their partners.
+‘They guard their tattooed thighs’.
+This is again connected with culture.
+Women have their husbands’ names tattooed on their thighs; this means the woman belongs only to that man (as if she is a property)00.
+She is supposed to take care of it, in the sense she has to be careful not to get indulged with any other man because that would bring shame to her husband.

 Ten twentieth-century Indian poets by Parthasarathy, R., 1934-

 ~ Literpretation Team for Education